Skip to main content

 • Short introduction of a PhD student, motivation to study, and scientific intention

-• Research of professional literature: Students are required to prepare a state-of-the-art review paper describing the existing level of scientific development in the studied area (the format of at least: 2xA4 and ten relevant sources)
+• Research of professional literature: Students are required to prepare a state-of-the-art review paper describing the existing level of scientific development in the studied area (the format of the below-mentioned recommended structure with ten relevant sources), one printed copy to be presented at the exam

 • Presentation: Students are required to prepare a presentation for the processed research, including their own view of the studied problem (10-12min)